Prepping: A Beginner’s Guide – Essential Items Needed for Disaster Preparation (Pt. 2)

 - Survival Manuals (This small manual fits easily in most purses or backpacks and is loaded with information for nearly any situation)

 - First Aid Manuals

 - Boy Scouts Handbooks

 - The Bible or other spiritual literature

-Understanding how to survive in different scenarios requires one to constantly be learning in order to be as prepared as possible.
-Prepping is a passion for some.
-For others it is simply a way to keep their family as safe as possible.
+Understanding how to survive in different scenarios requires constant learning in order to be as prepared as possible.
 Whatever the reason that you have decided to prep, you and your family will be far better off than those who choose to ignore the fact that disaster can, and usually does, strike when you least expect it.

 Tess Pennington is the author of The Prepper’s Blueprint, a comprehensive guide that uses real-life scenarios to help you prepare for any disaster.
 Because a crisis rarely stops with a triggering event the aftermath can spiral, having the capacity to cripple our normal ways of life.
 The well-rounded, multi-layered approach outlined in the Blueprint helps you make sense of a wide array of preparedness concepts through easily digestible action items and supply lists.